Call Medical Alert

 The help button that comes with the Medical Alert Landline can be used as a necklace or bracelet

-Who It’s Best For: Medical Alert’s At Home Landline system is best suited for seniors with a landline on a tight budget who only leave the house when accompanied.
+Who It’s Best For: Medical Alert’s At Home Landline system works well for seniors on a budget who have a landline and primarily stay home or leave only when accompanied.

 FYI: Medical Alert uses only U.S. based agents who are SIA-Certified multilingual operators.2 They are equipped to handle real-time translation in 140 different languages.